Ivan-Herrera-Garcia/CISCO/README.md

 You can download .pkt file and commands on .txt file.
 Goodbye!
 ----------------------------------
-In practice "Servidor" the changes is made on every servidor (HTTP, DNS...).
+-In practice "Servidor" the changes is made on every server (HTTP, DNS...).
 You should watch the services one for one.
+-In practice "IoT" the changes is made on server.
+You should watch the devices one for one.